Scale and Massing

 It is unfortunate that we are still growing out of a phase of architectural theory which held that new developments should be incongruous with their surroundings and should scorn public opinion.
 Neither of these things accord with the guiding principles of any CAAC, and architects should seek to draw inspiration from local buildings and architecture to ensure that their buildings are preserving, and hopefully enhancing the special character of the conservation area.

-We would expect new developments to use local materials.
+We first and foremost expect new developments to use local materials.
 The architecture of our conservation areas is typically spoken in brick, which changes colour depending upon the era, along with stone which is predominantly Portland.
 Buildings are often faced in ‘stucco’ which we would nowadays call render.
 Windows are framed in wood, and roofs are typically slated.
 Iron, both cast and wrought, is often used, and generally painted in black.
 Glass is typically in small panes separated by horizontal and vertical muntin bars, with slight ripples due to historic methods of manufacturing glass.

 Any development should make use of the materials used in the local area, and we would oppose any developments which seek to use totally inappropriate materials, such as PVC for windows and doors or steel for facing.
 Using local materials ensures that the special appearance of the local area is preserved.
 We would also expect things such as the proportion of solid to void in a façade to be consistent with buildings in the area.
 This means that in particular excessive glazing is inappropriate.